 Tech startups hire freelance motion designers to make explainer videos for their products.
 Or, they can create animated sketches for social media to attract more customers.
 Also, motion designers often create website icons or small interactive elements to brighten up the interface.

 You don’t have to be an FBI agent to do this.
-Look at the freelancer’s reviews and browse some of their former clients.
+Look at the freelancer’s reviews and browse some of their former customers.
 Do they use the design a freelancer made for them?
 Are they satisfied with the results?

 The worst time for candidate search is when you need designer freelance services for something urgent.
 In this case, you will feel too pressured to pick the first one that seems good at the first glance.
 And without proper screening, this can quickly turn into the wrong decision on your part.

 The opposite is also true.
 If you hire a freelancer when a big deadline approaches, they will be more likely to work fast at the expense of quality.
 These scenarios won’t result in a positive experience for both parties.

 Make sure that you have enough time to put into vetting and selecting the best candidate.
 The whole process might take anywhere from a couple of hours to weeks, so plan your time ahead.

 Awesomic adapts its working process to a fast-paced environment of startups and businesses.
 Once you get matched with your designer, you can expect the first concepts in 24 hours or less.

 Moreover, if you pick the Ultimate subscription, you will get the second designer and double your daily output.
 And all of a sudden, deadlines aren’t scary anymore.
 Join Awesomic today and get your stellar designs.

 This is the thing you need to do before you begin to hire a freelance designer.
 Because even a skilled expert cannot read minds and won’t define what you want if you don’t know it yourself.